mikicit/smart-home-simulation/README.md

 Used in conjunction with the builder to create different types of sensors (internal and external).
 - **Proxy** <br/>
 In our case, the SHSystem class has a "start" method which, after some logic, triggers the "start" method of the Simulation class.

+## Config
+The configuration is defined by means of a json file, which is then parsed.